 Geospatial Practicum GIS 490

 This is a variable hour course.
-Students will show progress on a project/capstone effort approved by faculty or as stated in prior work completed as part of GIS 489.
-Students will be expected to meet/discuss progress and lessons learned with the instructor on a regular basis, maintain a journal of activities and hours worked, and prepare a major paper about their activities.
+Students will show satisfactory progress on a project/capstone effort approved by faculty.
+Students will be expected to meet/discuss progress and lessons learned with the instructor on a regular basis and prepare a final report.

 1-6 Hours